 For breakfast you can’t beat a bagel and Armagh has the infamous Bagel Bean to ensure you start the day off well.
 There are now two Bagel Bean’s in Armagh on Market Street and English Street in case you needed a choice but most importantly the bagel you have to choose is the BC because it is AMAZING!
 They do some pretty tasty smoothies too in case you need to wash it down with something nutritious.

 There are more and more wee lunch spots popping up around Armagh including the Craic’d Pot which is an absolute gem.
 It’s not like anything else in town and to top it all off it moonlights as a wine bar at night – hurrah!
 Other great places include Embers and Rumours that both serve hot food that will warm your tummy in the chilly weather.
-The 4 Vicars is another wee gem that’s behind the Church of Ireland cathedral.
-It’s a tea room with quaint decor and great views at the back.
+Mulberry is another wee gem that has great views of the Catholic cathedral and does a great brunch too.

 If you find yourself in Armagh to catch a play or concert at the Market Place Theatre you will surely need to refuel beforehand.
-The Moody Boar is a favourite of mine even just for the surroundings alone.
-The restaurant is in the Palace Stables and the courtyard is just a little bit lovely on the off chance you get some good weather – and the food is super tasty!
 For a good steak then the Aussie restaurant Uluru won’t disappoint or The Castle Tower both a stone’s throw from the theatre for the wino’s amongst you.

 If you are a hallion like me and might still have room for something sweet after a day of eating then please head to Macari’s for ice cream.
 The place is an institution in Armagh and I will forever have space for a tub of vanilla ice cream topped with melted marshmallow (insert pig emoji here).

 Armagh is not short of pubs although there are a few that I would recommend more than some.
-Red Ned’s is an establishment that is a regular for many in the town.
-It’s argued they serve the best pint of Guinness in the town and they have regular folk and traditional music in the corner to keep the spirits up.
+Red Ned’s is an establishment that is a regular for many in town.
+It’s argued they serve the best pint of Guinness in Armagh and they have regular folk and traditional music in the corner to keep the spirits up.

 The Hole in the Wall is another classic and has been voted Pub of the Year on numerous occasions.
 The pub is set in an old jail that dates back to 1615, hence the bars on the windows, and is steeped in history.
 The pub is said to be haunted but what should give you more of a fright is the pub’s pet parrot, Casper, who will scare the bejaysus out of you when you come through the door!